Criteria for Admission

 Approximately 240 applicants will be invited to interview.
 MMI’s are conducted in-person on the UC Davis campus in mid-December.
 Interviews are mandatory for consideration of admission and cannot be conducted remotely by phone or video conferencing.

-Submit all transcripts from international institutions through a translation service such as WES (www.wes.org) or Josef Silney and Associates (www.jsilny.com).
-Canadian institutions are considered international.
-All transcripts and translation(s) must be mailed directly to VMCAS.
-Take the ib-TOEFL test if English is not your native language or you do not have a degree from a U.S. institution.
-Visit www.ets.org/toefl for information about the test.
-Our TOEFL code is 4834.
-If admitted, international students must provide evidence of verification of the first year of living and tuition expenses before an I-20 is granted.
-International students can expect to pay approximately $47,000 to $51,000 per year (subject to change) in tuition and registration fees for the duration of the program (4 years).
+If offered admission, international students must provide evidence of the first year of living and tuition expenses before an I-20 is granted.
+International students can expect to pay approximately $51,000-57,000 per year (subject to change) in tuition and registration fees for the duration of the program (4 years).
 This amount does not include housing and living expenses.
-Please visit our financial aid information for financing your education, http://financialaid.ucdavis.edu/graduate/vet/cost.html
+Please visit our financial aid information at http://financialaid.ucdavis.edu/graduate/vet/cost.html.